alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 end
 {% endhighlight %}

-Subscriber can be used to subscribe to a named event and passed block will recieve an instance of [ActiveSupport::Notifications::Event](http://api.rubyonrails.org/classes/ActiveSupport/Notifications/Event.html) as parameter.
+Subscriber can be used to subscribe to a named event and passed block will receive an instance of [ActiveSupport::Notifications::Event](http://api.rubyonrails.org/classes/ActiveSupport/Notifications/Event.html) as parameter.

 {% highlight ruby linenos %}
 # subscriber example usage